Business Counts in Rural and Small Town Canada: Interactive Dashboard

 Note to readers

-Insight from business counts in rural and small town Canada is key for understanding the dynamics of the national economy.
+Insights from business counts in rural and small town Canada are key to understanding the dynamics of the national economy.
 This interactive dashboard is designed for users to explore current and historical counts of employer businesses by rural and small town area and non-employer businesses by province and territory, offering granularity by industry and employment size.
 Additionally, users can delve into the distribution of employer businesses by industry at the census subdivision level.
 Use the tabs below to examine drivers of economic activity within these areas.

 Data